claresudbery/ElevatorKata01/README.md

 	At some point we will need to add something in which understands that first it needs to make sure that it has opened the doors and given people a chance to enter
 	Also maybe we need to detect whether somebody is literally in the process of entering / leaving the lift before closing the doors??
-When lift is first created, if it is not on the ground floor, after waiting for a bit it returns to the ground floor Stops should be visited in the correct order (if people on floors 3, 5 7 and 9 are all travelling upwards but make their requests in a different order, they should still be visited in ascending order)
+When lift is first created, if it is not on the ground floor, after waiting for a bit it returns to the ground floor If we're moving downwards and somebody makes a new downwards call, we only process it if they are below where we currently are.
-	This should be tested on:
-		upwards requests only
-			this test has been added but commented out, as some other issues arose which needed individual tests writing (see above) downwards requests only
-		a mixture of both
-If we're moving downwards and somebody makes a new downwards call, we only process it if they are below where we currently are.
 	...and if we're moving upwards and somebody makes a new upwards call, we only process it if they are above where we currently are.
 If the lift runs out of upwards requests